Bob Roselle, July 20th, 2015

 BR: Went to Washington about twice a month, and we met with other big cities, we formed a—well they had federal professional associations for all kinds of things—we formed one for people who were running the T.A.A.P programs.

-LW: Do you think those efforts helped Detroit in the ‘60s?
+LW: Do you think those efforts helped Detroit in the Sixties?

-LW: That was throughout the ‘60s?
+LW: That was throughout the Sixties?
 You were establishing those throughout the 1960s?

-BR: Yeah, One of the other concepts of the T.A.A.P program was that you hire community people to work in there, as community relations people.
+BR: Yeah, One of the other concepts of the TAAP program was that you hire community people to work in there, as community relations people.
 They know their neighborhood.
-And they said, “You can’t ever do this in civil service, you gotta be under civil service, and they’ll never pass those written exams!
+And they said, “You can’t ever do this in civil service, you've got to be under civil service, and they’ll never pass those written exams!
 It’s crazy!”
-Well fortunately, I had on my staff a man who had worked in civil service, a real good guy, probably my #3 in the department when we got him, and he solved the problem.
-He said, “Right now, the system calls for 70% written, and 30% experience.”
-So we changed the rule, made it 30% written, and 70% interview.
-And they don’t have to pass the written, you can interview them, and hire them, and that’s 70% of the score so we can hire them.
+Well fortunately, I had on my staff a man who had worked in civil service, a real good guy, probably my number three in the department when we got him, and he solved the problem.
+He said, “Right now, the system calls for 70 percent written, and 30 percent experience.”
+So we changed the rule, made it 30 percent written, and 70 percent interview.
+And they don’t have to pass the written, you can interview them, and hire them, and that’s 70 percent of the score so we can hire them.